iq-motion-control/iq-module-communication-doc/docs/vspin/vspin_transition_guide.rst

 Drive Control Interface
 ============================================================
 The Drive Control Interface is a newly introduced client that allows for direct control of the underlying drive.
 This client allows for sending commands directly to the drive in the same way that it was previously possible to directly command the :ref:`Brushless Drive client <brushless_drive>`, so it can serve to simplify the transition to
 VSpin if you were previously commanding Brushless Drive.
 This interface also makes it possible to send the module torque and motor current commands for modules that use VSpin.
-For more information on what entries are available for the Drive Control Interface, see the Drive Control Interface message table **<LINK WHEN AVAILABLE>**.
+For more information on what entries are available for the Drive Control Interface, see the :ref:`Drive Control Interface message table <drive_control_interface_api>`.

 Querying Motor Model and State Information With VSpin
 ============================================================
 With the removal of the :ref:`Brushless Drive client <brushless_drive>`, several API entries that could be used to gather basic information on the module's state will no longer be available.
 This includes information on the module's current velocity and details about its model's tuning.
-Substitutes for these entries can generally be found in the newly added Motor Model client **<LINK WHEN AVAILABLE>**, Current Safeties client **<LINK WHEN AVAILABLE>**, and Motor Driver client **<LINK WHEN AVAILABLE>**.
+Substitutes for these entries can generally be found in the newly added :ref:`Motor Model client <motor_model_api>`, :ref:`Current Safeties client <current_safeties_api>`, and :ref:`Motor Driver client <motor_driver_api>`.

 The tables below provides guidance on how to transition some of the most commonly used entries from Brushless Drive:

-**<LINKS FOR EVERYTHING BELOW WHEN THE API TABLES ARE IN>**

 Motor Velocity
 --------------------------------------